 At the foot of the Flatirons, the Chautauqua Dining Hall offers a delicious taste of Colorado-inspired cuisine served with breathtaking views of Boulder’s surrounding landscape.
+It’s located within a park by the same name.

 This dining hall is a part of the expansive Colorado Chautauqua National Landmark, an establishment that also offers lodging options, venues to host private events, a general store featuring a cafe and souvenirs, and a variety of guest experiences from relaxing hikes to lively concerts.